 Hi, I am Silvia Bonfanti!

-My research focus on Physics of Complex Systems, with special interest in glassy materials, biophysics, nanoscience and mechanical metamaterials.
+My research focus on Physics of Complex Systems, with special interest in glassy materials, machine learning, nanoscience and mechanical metamaterials.

 – Featured Works –